Qwe1rty/NodeDial/README.md

 ---
 ## Kubernetes Cluster Setup

-**Disclaimer: This has currently only been tested using version 1.14.x of the Kubernetes server.
-Please be on the lookout for potential issues when using other versions of Kubernetes**

 If everything seems to work okay, you can now set up a Kubernetes cluster!
 Note that this section may skip over details about setting up non-Chordial related Kubernetes components (such as the DNS service), so some familiarity with Kubernetes would be really helpful